joelmoxley/founder-playbook/V. Tech + Product/01 - Product (PRD & Spec Sheet)/01 - EoE - Product Spec Sheets/md/02 - a - Halotechnics Product Spec   Price Sheets.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Halotechnics - This document provides an example of a product specification and pricing document, detailing product overview, technical specifications relevant to the customer, components, and highlights
+Halotechnics - This document provides an example of a product specification and pricing document, detailing product overview, technical specifications relevant to the customer, components, and highlights

 Credit: [Halotechnics, Inc](http://www.halotechnics.com)